 KILLER SATELLITES CONTROLLING BAD BUOYS

-The Iridium satellite network is at the forefront of the destruction of fish throughout the Indian Ocean.
-The network is being used by Spain’s greedy industrial fishing fleet to aggregate fish beneath killer buoys.
-The net result, tonnes of bycatch (‘bycatch’ is the term used for ‘coincidently’ killing other marine life like turtles, sharks and dolphins) and the overfishing of tuna in an out of control scale.
+The Iridium satellite network is at the forefront of the unsustainable destruction of thousands of tonnes of marine life throughout the Indian Ocean.
+Their ‘low-earth orbit’ network is being used and abused by the EU’s greedy industrial fishing fleet to aggregate unsuspecting sharks, fish, whales and turtles beneath killer satellite buoys.
+The net result?
+Thousands of tonnes of ‘bycatch’1, plastic pollution and out-of-control, unchecked, industrial-scale overfishing for cheap supermarket tuna

-Spain’s unsustainable, harmful and indiscriminate fishing gear includes solar-powered satellite GPS location buoys – with Iridium transponders – which fishers attach to Fish Aggregating Devices (FADs) that drift hundreds of miles across the ocean attracting all kinds of marine life like a giant magnet.
+The Spanish tuna fishing fleet’s unsustainable, harmful, and indiscriminate fishing gear includes battery-powered satellite GPS location buoys – with Iridium-fitted transponders – which fishers attach to their drifting Fish Aggregating Devices (dFADs).
+These heinous contraptions float hundreds of miles across the ocean attracting all manner of marine life just like giant killing magnets.

 And Iridium is helping them do it!